Concurrency in C#: Step-by-Step Tutorial 2025

 The default size of the thread pool depends on several factors, such as how large the virtual address space is.
 Call the GetMaxThreads() static method to determine the number of threads in the pool.
 To change it, use SetMaxThreads().

 The main issue with ThreadPool is that it doesn't provide a method to wait for thread execution.
 As a workaround, you can use a CountdownEvent object as below.
-You see a synchronization primitive that is signaled when its internal count reaches zero.
+You see a synchronization primitive signaled when its internal count reaches zero.

 scraper.cs